 What is Required to Pass the CITB SSSTS Course?

-Delegates will attend an exam at the end of training, consisting of 25 multiple-choice questions selected by CITB.
+Delegates will attend an exam at the end of the training, consisting of 30 multiple-choice questions selected by CITB.
+The tutor also requires delegates to contribute throughout the course.
+They will need to complete a toolbox talk, case study exercise and trainer review.

-The CITB SSSTS certificate is valid for five years, so once this time has passed you must attend the one-day SSSTS Refresher course to reinstate the qualification.
-Further qualifications include the CITB Site Management Safety Training Scheme (CITB SMSTS), but you may also consider progressing onto the Construction Site Supervisor course or the NVQ Level 4 in Construction Site Supervision.
+The certificate is valid for five years, so once this time has passed you must attend the one-day SSSTS Refresher course to reinstate the qualification.
+Further qualifications include the CITB SMSTS, but you may also consider progressing onto the NVQ Level 4 in Construction Site Supervision to obtain your Gold Supervisory CSCS Card.